Promising signs aplenty as Phillies throw up 11 runs in win

 This was an encouraging introduction for the Phillies' most important offseason acquisition.
 They acquired Luzardo from the Miami Marlins for their No. 4 prospect at the time, shortstop Starlyn Caba.
 Luzardo has this year and next under contract with the upside of a No. 2 starter.
 He was one in 2022-23 before missing ample time with a back injury in 2024.

 The 2-0 Phillies look to finish off a sweep on Sunday afternoon behind Aaron Nola.
-It remains to be seen whether Trea Turner and J.T.
+It does not sound like Trea Turner or J.T.
 Realmuto will be in the lineup.
-Turner was scratched an hour before Saturday's game with a low back spasm, and Realmuto was removed for precautionary reasons with a left foot contusion in the seventh inning of a seven-run game after fouling a ball off his foot.
+Turner was scratched an hour before Saturday's game.
+His back locked up while fielding a grounder.
+Realmuto was removed for precautionary reasons with a left foot contusion in the seventh inning of a seven-run game after fouling a ball off his foot.
+X-rays were negative.

+"We'll check them out tomorrow but I'm not gonna put them in any type of danger at this point," manager Rob Thomson said.
+"We'll know more tomorrow but I'm gonna be really careful."